-FACTORY STANDARDS
+2. FACTORY STANDARDS

-2.1 SITE AND PREMISES
+2.1 Site and Premises

-- 2.1.1 The site boundaries shall be clearly defined. - 2.1.2 Measures necessary to protect the site from any potential contaminants should be in place and periodically reviewed to ensure they continue to be effective. - 2.1.3 Both inside and outside the premises, sufficient space shall be left between walls, furniture, equipment and products to enable efficient cleaning.
+- 2.1.1 The site boundaries shall be clearly documented so that the extent of the responsibilities of the company are clearly defined. - 2.1.2 Measures necessary to protect the site from any potential source of contamination should be in place and periodically reviewed to ensure they continue to be effective. - 2.1.3 Both inside and outside the premises sufficient space shall be left between walls, furniture, equipment and products to enable efficient cleaning.

-2.2 FLOORS, WALLS, DOORS, WINDOWS AND CEILINGS
+2.2 Floors, Walls, Doors, Windows and Ceilings